visezion/hcai-mini/README.md

    - Receipts from hcai-edge are stored under the **Actions** view and in the `receipts` table for audit.

 4. **Monitor health.**
    - `/health` reports service status.
    - `make logs` tails both containers.
-- Prometheus-style metrics live at `/metrics` (stubbed in this skeleton; extend as needed).
+   - Prometheus metrics live at `/metrics` (discover counters, duration histogram, etc.).

 5. **Review device inventory.**
    - The **Device inventory** panel in the UI lists every entry from `config/devices.yaml` (including items approved via auto-discovery) so you always know what the AI can control.